microsoft/dfd-sl-ado-extension/README.md

 ## Testing changes on local environment

-1. Once the changes are commited, Update the file vss-etension.json and the version
+1. Once the changes are commited, Update the version by modifying the VERSION file.
+2. Execute the `ReplaceVersion.ps1` script to update the version in `vss-extension.json` file and the `DfDExtension/DfDPostJobExtension.yml` file.
-2. From PowerShell/bash shell, run from the etension root directory
+3. From PowerShell/bash shell, run from the etension root directory
     > npx tfx-cli extension create
-3) Publish and share the extension from marketplace `https://marketplace.visualstudio.com/manage/publishers/<Your-publisher-name>`
+4. Publish and share the extension from marketplace `https://marketplace.visualstudio.com/manage/publishers/<Your-publisher-name>`
-4) from ADO organization settings/Extension - add the extension.
+5. from ADO organization settings/Extension - add the extension.
 More information on publishing extension can be found [here](https://learn.microsoft.com/en-us/azure/devops/extend/publish/overview?view=azure-devops).

 ## Contributing